a-l-h/ansible-playbook-splunk-universal-forwarder/README.md

 ## Use the playbook

-1. Clone repository from your Ansible Controller server
+1. Clone repository from your Ansible controller server

 ```
 git clone https://github.com/a-l-h/ansible-playbook-splunk-universal-forwarder.git